New Families: Eight Steps for Getting Started in K-9

 Encom is our school database.
 It is where we house student applications, documents, Student Learning Plans (SLPs), report cards, Proof of Work, your curriculum spending account, and more.
 It's also where you choose any online courses.
 You will have received your Encom username and password in your "Welcome to HCOS" email (that is an important email to hang onto).

 The Student Learning Plans (SLPs) are very important documents.
-It is the first document that the Ministry of Education looks at when they are checking to see if we are following the government guidelines.
+It is the main document that reflects the education plan for the year for each of your children enrolled and is specific to each student.
 Collaborating to write the SLP is usually your first contact with the support teacher.
 It's important to remember that the SLP is a living document, meaning that it can be revisited and revised during the school year.
 Parents are required to sign off on the SLP once it has been completed.

 New guidelines have changed how HCOS can process the purchasing of resources from companies that do not accept HCOS PO#s.
-For more information see here.
-For a list of vendors which do accept HCOS PO#s please go here.
+For more information please see our Curriculum Purchasing Procedures.
+For a list of vendors which do accept HCOS PO#s please go to our Resource Vendor Directory.

 For more information, visit Purchasing Process for Parents.